Frederick III of Denmark: Early years

 Frederick was born at Haderslev in Slesvig, the son of Christian IV and Anne Catherine of Brandenburg.
-In his youth and early manhood, there was no prospect of his ascending the Danish throne, as his older brother Christian was elected heir apparent in 1608.
+In his youth and early manhood, there was no prospect of his ascending the Danish-Norwegian throne, as his older brother Christian was elected heir apparent of Denmark in 1608, and was proclaimed as heir apparent of Norway in 1610.

 During his early childhood, he was raised under the supervision of Beate Huitfeldt.
 Frederick was educated at Sorø Academy and studied in the Netherlands and France.
 As a young man, he demonstrated an interest in theology, natural sciences, and Scandinavian history.
 He was a reserved and enigmatic prince who seldom laughed, spoke little, and wrote less, a striking contrast to Christian IV.
 Even though he lacked the impulsive and jovial qualities of his father, Frederick possessed the compensating virtues of moderation and self-control.
 On 1 October 1643 Frederick wed Sophie Amalie of Brunswick-Lüneburg, the daughter of George, Duke of Brunswick-Lüneburg, who had an energetic, passionate, and ambitious character.
 He was an enthusiastic collector of books and his collection became the foundation for the Copenhagen Royal Library.